 Are all units occupied?

-A large percentage of our units are owner occupied with some residents here full time, while others part time.
-Units may be rented longer term with a minimum of two weeks.
+A large percentage of our units are owner-occupied with some residents here full time, while others are part time.
+Under our Declaration of Condominium, units may be rented for a minimum of two weeks.

 Who is the governing body at Fisherman's Cove?

 Yes!
 Your attendance is encouraged.
 Board meetings are usually on the third Tuesday of the month.

 Please note, you do not need to be a Board member to serve on a committee.
 The Board welcomes owner participation in the governance of our lovely community.
 We have several committees that could use volunteers and can create new committees for specific projects!

 Board meetings are generally held at the Sawgrass Beach Club, but are currently held via teleconference due to the Covid-19 outbreak.
 For your reference, date, time, and location are posted at the entrances to Fishermans Cove.

 The Association employs MAY Management, Inc., a real estate management company, to manage its affairs.
 MAY Management collects monthly assessments from the unit owners and disburses funds in accordance with a budget that is developed by the Board.
 See the Property Manager page for contact information.

 Who takes care of condos in an owner's absence?

 The need for assuring integrity of the interior of the condominium requires overseeing by either the unit owners or by others on the owner’s behalf (this particularly holds true for rental units and part-time residents).
 Overseeing units is not management’s responsibility.

 - Each unit owner should inform MAY Management, and provide the name and contact information for the person responsible in the owner’s absence.